 Here’s a smart idea:

 Find a way to introduce a relaxing sound into your home / office.
-Then train your mind to become absorbed in that relaxing sound (meditate on the sound).
+Then train your mind to focus on that sound instead of being distracted by unwanted background noise.

 By training the mind to be more mindful of relaxing sounds we naturally tune-out distractions.

 These enlightened ideas will help you to tune-out noise so other people don’t distract you.